darrenmfw/MMM-WatchManSensit/README.md

     - `displayExpectedEmpty` – shows or hides the "Expected empty:" line.
   - If these flags are omitted, they default to true.
 - **SOAP-Based Data Retrieval:**
-  - Retrieves fill level, litres remaining, last reading timestamp, and expected empty (run-out) date for each tank.
+  - Retrieves fill level, litres remaining, last reading timestamp, and expected empty (run‑out) date for each tank.
 - **Conditional UI Display:**
   - Displays an error if a tank returns invalid data.
   - Tanks with a blank serial number are omitted.